Sqlninja user manual

 To get a first grasp of the different attack modes, here's a typical way of using sqlninja:

-- if needed, use bruteforce mode to find the 'sa' password and escalate privileges
+3. If needed, use bruteforce mode to find the 'sa' password and escalate privileges (SQL Server 2000 only)

-- if needed, use resurrectxp mode to re-create the xp_cmdshell extended procedure
+4. If needed, use resurrectxp mode to re-create the xp_cmdshell extended procedure (SQL Server 2000 only)

-- if it is possible to contact the DB Server on some port, use dirshell mode and get a direct shell
+6. If it is possible to contact the DB Server on some port, use dirshell mode and get a direct shell.
+Alternatively, if the port is TCP, use metasploit mode to get graphical access

-- if step 7 is successful, use revshell mode to obtain a reverse shell
+8. If step 7 is successful, use revshell mode to obtain a reverse shell.
+Alternatively, if the port is TCP, use metasploit mode to get graphical access

-- if step 7 failed, upload dnstun.exe and start dnstunnel mode
+10. If step 9 failed, upload dnstun.exe and start dnstunnel mode to obtain a dns-tunneled pseudo-shell

 2.1 test